-Only apply rules that apply to paths with the specified prefix.
+Only apply rules with paths that start with the specified prefix.
 This option can be specified multiple times.

-Ignore rules that apply to paths with the specified prefix.
+Ignore rules with paths that start with the specified prefix.
 This option can be specified multiple times.

 It is possible to combine

-directories are removed and created according to the
+removed and created according to the configuration file:

 systemd-tmpfiles --remove --create

 systemd-tmpfiles tries to avoid changing